 The fast-changing supply chain dynamics have led to a greater demand for supplier scouting - which is essentially identifying sources for domestic products and capabilities.
-The MEP National Network Supplier Scouting program works like this: a manufacturer seeking a new supplier contacts its local MEP Center, which shares the details and technical requirements of the opportunity across the MEP National Network - 51 MEP Centers located in all 50 states and Puerto Rico, with over 1,400 trusted advisors and experts at more than 385 MEP service locations.
+TMEP's Supplier Scouting program, sponsored by the MEP National Network works like this: a manufacturer seeking a new supplier or capability contacts TMEP, TMEP works with the manufacturer to document the potential supplier requirements and then shares the details and technical requirements of the opportunity across the MEP National Network which consisting of 51 MEP Centers located across the nation and in Puerto Rico.
+The MEP National Network has access to over 1,400 trusted advisors and experts at more than 385 MEP service locations.

-TMEP staff, through our own best practices, scout for domestic manufacturers within Tennessee that have the capacity, capability, and interest to meet the immediate need.
-Results are aggregated from input provided by MEP Centers across the nation and sent back to TMEP so we can start a dialogue with the potential suppliers and facilitate company interactions.
+Once the request is shared, MEP Center staff in other states, through their own best practices, scout for domestic manufacturers within their state that have the capacity, capability, and interest to meet the immediate need.
+Results are aggregated from input provided by MEP Centers and sent back to TMEP to share with the original requester.